Get to know PeekMed

 However, when it comes to precision, most studies have demonstrated greater accuracy with computer guidance.

-On that note, a scientific paper suggests that using PeekMed surgeons can avoid over/under corrections and joint line obliquity.
+On that note, a scientific paper suggests that by using PeekMed surgeons can avoid over/under corrections and joint line obliquity.
 This leads to the best outcome possible for each patient, individually.

 Globally, Artificial Intelligence added a lot of value to orthopedics and improved other orthopedic technologies.
 And these solutions ain't something that only a few can use – it's a solution available to anyone.